Work-Life Balance: Time Management Skills That Work

 As the writers explain, “This will help you understand how much you can get done during the course of a day and where your precious moments are going.
 You'll see how much time is actually spent producing results and how much time is wasted on unproductive thoughts, conversations and actions.”

 If you want to have a life outside of the office, don’t insist on doing everything yourself.
-Many of us have difficulty relinquishing control of our work product.
-Maybe we believe that if we want something done right, we have to do it ourselves.
+Many of us struggle to relinquish control over our work product.
+Maybe we believe that if we want something done right, we must do it ourselves.
 Others have the mistaken impression that when we delegate, we are being lazy or taking advantage of others.
-Delegating takes getting used to but it has many advantages for managers and their employees alike.
+Delegating can take some getting used to, but it has many advantages for both managers and their employees.

 “Trying to accomplish or micromanage too many tasks leads to burnout, poor quality and missed deadlines, not to mention time management problems,” writes James Baker, Founder and CEO of Baker Communications.
 “Delegation is not a sign of weakness; it’s a sign of leadership.”